-Distance between The distance (in miles) This should be a numeric variable

-home and between the child's

-placement (miles) home postcode and the
+Distance between The distance (in miles) This field should give the calculated home and between the child's distance.
+However local authorities placement (miles) home postcode and the are able to overwrite this manually child's placement where necessary. postcode

-child's placement

-postcode

-Local authority of The LA (calculated from This field should give the calculated

-placement the placement LA number, or if the placement

-postcode) where the postcode is not in England, it will try

-child is placed and establish where the child has

-been placed according to the codes

-below.
-However LAs are able to

-overwrite this manually where

-necessary.
-They should also

-overwrite this where the child is in a

-confidential placement.
-The codeset

-is:

-NIR - Child placed in Northern

-Ireland

-WAL - Child placed in Wales

-SCO - Child placed in Scotland

-NUK - Child placed outside the UK

-CON - Child placed in confidential

-placement

-Placement This will calculate IN - inside local authority boundary

-location whether the child is OUT - outside local authority

-being looked after boundary

-inside or outside the CON - Child placed in confidential

-local boundary placement

-responsible for the

-child's care.
+Local authority of placement The local authority (calculated from the placement postcode) where the child is placed This field should give the calculated local authority number, or if the placement postcode is not in England, it will try and establish where the child has been placed according to the codes below.
+However local authorities are able to overwrite this manually where necessary.
+They should also overwrite this where the child is in a confidential placement.
+The codeset is: NIR - Child placed in Northern Ireland WAL - Child placed in Wales SCO - Child placed in Scotland NUK - Child placed outside the UK CON - Child placed in confidential placement Placement location This will calculate whether the child is being looked after inside or outside the local boundary responsible for the child's care.
+IN - inside local authority boundary OUT - outside local authority boundary